Let’s Talk Turkey About Gobbling on Thanksgiving!

 *If you are the one hosting, and if you send people home with leftovers, feel free to save some for later.
 Make doggie bags for yourself and enjoy some of that holiday magic in moderation throughout the week!

 *If you’re in charge of the meal, make sure to have some scrumptious vegetable and fruit options on the table.
-It will help you stay on the straight and narrow keep your meal more balanced, and other health-conscious diners will thank you for it, too.
+It will help you keep your meal more balanced, and other health-conscious diners will thank you for it, too.

 *Thanksgiving is only one meal!
 If you pass on a dish or two, it’s not as though you won’t have the opportunity to enjoy other treats during the holiday season.